Level 4, 18 North Tce, Adelaide SA

 Nipple and Areola Reconstruction

-Our surgeons work closely with many breast oncology surgeons and, where possible, they will always try to preserve the nipple so the appearance of the breast is changed as little as possible.
+The surgeons work closely with many breast oncology surgeons and, where possible, they will always try to preserve the nipple so the appearance of the breast is changed as little as possible.
 In some cases this isn’t always appropriate.
-Our surgeons will discuss reconstructing a nipple or tattooing to make the patient feel most comfortable.
+The surgeons will discuss reconstructing a nipple or tattooing to make the patient feel most comfortable.

 Hospital Stay + Anaesthesia